Full Guide to Declaring your Ethereum Crypto taxes | Divly

 Divly has built an integration that lets you automatically import your Ethereum transaction data directly from the Ethereum blockchain.
 Divly's integration uses your public Ethereum Address to fetch all transactions.
 Divly will never ask for your private keys, remember to always keep them secret!

-2. Click the button Save Wallet Address and Divly will import all associated transactions.
+3. Click the button Save Wallet Address and Import.
+Divly will import your transactions and calculate your taxes.

 Step 2: Calculate Your Cryptocurrency Taxes